AquaINFRA/pygeoapi/README.md

 gunicorn pygeoapi.starlette_app:APP -w 4 -k uvicorn.workers.UvicornH11Worker
 ```

-* Try the same requests as above, but gunicorn now listens on port 8000, so try `curl localhost:8000/jobs` (the port can be specified using `-b`, see gunicorn docs at https://docs.gunicorn.org/en/stable/settings.html)
+* To test, try the same curl requests as above, but gunicorn now listens on port 8000, so try `curl localhost:8000/jobs` (the port can be specified using `-b`, see gunicorn docs at https://docs.gunicorn.org/en/stable/settings.html)

-### Adding a systemd service file
+### Create a systemd service file

 Here, we create a service file for running pygeoapi via systemd.
-This way, we don't need to start
+This way, we don't need to start (TODO)

 * Create a file `/etc/systemd/system/pygeoapi.service` with this content (see file `deployment/pygeoapi.service`):